PostHog/posthog.com/contents/blog/best-open-source-ab-testing-tools.md

 Our A/B testing capabilities, which we call our Experimentation Suite, is complemented by other tools like [Feature Flags](/product/feature-flags), [Session Recording](/prodcut/session-recording), [Heatmaps](/product/heatmaps), [User Paths](/product/user-paths) and more, making it one of the most comprehensive analytics platforms around – open source, or otherwise.

 [PostHog’s Experimentation suite](https://posthog.com/docs/user-guides/experimentation) allows you to flexibly test your hypotheses with up to three test variants.
-A control group is also assigned and PostHog will automatically estimate the number of users exposed, and we run a Bayesian to indicated when the results are significant.
+A control group is also assigned and PostHog will automatically estimate the number of users exposed, and we use Bayesian analysis to calculate the results and ensure they're significant.

 ### Who is PostHog for?

-PostHog is a great choice for any business that wants a complete view of their analytics in one place.
-Not only is the testing functionality comprehensive, it’s tightly integrated with a complete suite of product analytics tools – and you don’t need any external tools.
+PostHog is a great choice for any team that wants a complete view how people use their product.
+Not only is the testing functionality comprehensive, it’s tightly integrated with a complete suite of product analytics tools – you don’t need any external tools.
 You can also [self-host PostHog](/signup/self-host), so data never leaves your infrastructure.

 ### Strengths